richard-to/richard-to.github.io/programming/_posts/2014-1-5-minesweeper-neural-network.md

 Still not exactly sure what my approach will be, but I will probably focus on working through the AI for Game Development books.

-Also here is a demo with the minesweeper simulation.
+Also here is a demo of the minesweeper simulation.
 You can [view the demo here](/projects/minesweeper/).